shanonhmhsu/shanonhmhsu.github.io/index.md

 layout: home
 ---

 Welcome!
-I am a Visiting Scholar in the Economics Department at Harvard.
-I will join National Taiwan University as an Assistant Professor of Economics in 2026.
+I am an Assistant Professor in the Economics Department at National Taiwan University.

-I am interested in economic geography, economic history, and development economics.
-I study how social and economic forces shape regional development and long-run spatial dynamics, with a focus on agglomeration and technological transitions.
+I am interested in economic geography, economic history, development economics, and political economy.
+I study how social and economic forces shape the distribution of economic activity, with a focus on agglomeration and technological transitions.

 I completed my Ph.D. in Economics from the University of Chicago in 2024.